 Organizations that are seeking tax-exempt status but do not yet have the required IRS determination letter may apply for grants through a fiscal agent for up to three years.

 *Fiscal Agents: A non-profit organization with tax-exempt status may act as a fiscal agent for an applicant organization that has applied for, but not yet received its tax-exempt status.
-In cases where a grantee is using a fiscal agent, the fiscal agent, and the grantee organization, is fiscally and legally responsible for all grant requirements.
+In cases where a grantee is using a fiscal agent, both the fiscal agent and the grantee organization are fiscally and legally responsible for all grant requirements.

-A copy of the letter from the IRS stating that the application for tax-exempt status has been received or a copy of the application submitted to the IRS is required with the ARTS Grants Online (AGO) application support materials.
+A copy of the letter from the IRS stating that the application for tax-exempt status has been received or a copy of the application submitted to the IRS is required with the application support materials.

 The fiscal agent is responsible for the expenditure of all project funds and is liable for the repayment of any grant funds not spent or spent incorrectly.
 The fiscal agent may charge the grantee for its services.
 More information on requirements of fiscal agents can be found under Grantee Requirements.

 Conflict of Interest Policy: State legislation requires grantee organizations to have a conflict of interest policy for their board of directors and management employees regarding the expenditure of state funds.
 A new, recently notarized copy of the organization’s conflict of interest policy must be included with the grant contract if the application receives funding.

 Accessibility for People With Disabilities: Arts Council staff can arrange to meet with applicants with disabilities either in our offices, which are wheelchair accessible, or in another location that may be more convenient.
 Guidelines are available upon request in alternative formats.